Fiber-optic communication: Firat generation

+Second generation

-The second generation of fiber-optic communication was developed for commercial use in the early 1980s, operated at 1.3 μm and used InGaAsP semiconductor lasers.
-These early systems were initially limited by multi-mode fiber dispersion, and in 1981 the single-mode fiber was revealed to greatly improve system performance, however practical connectors capable of working with single mode fiber proved difficult to develop.
+In the early 1980s, the second generation of fiber-optic communication was developed for commercial use, operated at 1.3 μm using InGaAsP semiconductor lasers.
+These early systems were initially limited by multi-mode fiber dispersion, and in 1981 the single-mode fiber was revealed to improve system performance greatly; however, practical connectors capable of working with single-mode fiber proved difficult to develop.
 Canadian service provider SaskTel had completed construction of what was then the world's longest commercial fiber optic network, which covered 3,268 km and linked 52 communities.
 By 1987, these systems were operating at bit rates of up to 1.7 Gbit/s with repeater spacing up to 50 km.

-The first transatlantic telephone cable to use optical fiber was TAT-8, based on Desurvire optimized laser amplification technology.
-It went into operation in 1988.
+In 1988, the first transatlantic telephone cable to use optical fiber was TAT-8, based on Desurvire optimized laser amplification technology.

+Third generation

-Third-generation fiber-optic systems operated at 1.55 μm and had losses of about 0.2 dB/km.
+In the ealy 1990s, third-generation fiber-optic systems operated at 1.55 μm and had losses of about 0.2 dB/km.
 This development was spurred by the discovery of indium gallium arsenide and the development of the indium gallium arsenide photodiode by Pearsall.
-Engineers overcame earlier difficulties with pulse-spreading using conventional InGaAsP semiconductor lasers at that wavelength by using dispersion-shifted fibers designed to have minimal dispersion at 1.55 μm or by limiting the laser spectrum to a single longitudinal mode.
-These developments eventually allowed third-generation systems to operate commercially at 2.5 Gbit/s with repeater spacing in excess of 100 km.
+Engineers overcame earlier pulse-spreading difficulties using conventional InGaAsP semiconductor lasers at 1.55 μm by using dispersion-shifted fibers designed to have minimal dispersion at 1.55 μm and limiting the laser spectrum to a single longitudinal mode.
+These developments eventually allowed third-generation systems to operate commercially at 2.5 Gbit/s with increased repeater spacing in excess of 100 km.

+Fourth generation

-The fourth generation of fiber-optic communication systems used optical amplification to reduce the need for repeaters and wavelength-division multiplexing (WDM) to increase data capacity.
+In the late 1990s, the fourth generation of fiber-optic communication systems used optical amplification to reduce the need for repeaters and wavelength-division multiplexing (WDM) to increase data capacity.
 The introduction of WDM was the start of optical networking, as WDM became the technology of choice for fiber-optic bandwidth expansion.
 The first to market with a dense WDM system was Ciena Corp., in June 1996.
 The introduction of optical amplifiers and WDM caused system capacity to double every six months from 1992 until a bit rate of 10 Tb/s was reached by 2001.
-In 2006 a bit-rate of 14 Tb/s was reached over a single 160 km line using optical amplifiers.
-As of 2021, Japanese scientists transmitted 319 terabits per second over 3,000 kilometers with four-core fiber cables with standard cable diameter.
+In 2006, a bit-rate of 14 Tb/s was reached over a single 160 km line using optical amplifiers.
+In 2021, Japanese scientists transmitted 319 terabits per second over 3,000 kilometers with four-core fiber cables the same diameter as a standard single-core cable.

-The focus of development for the fifth generation of fiber-optic communications is on extending the wavelength range over which a WDM system can operate.
-The conventional wavelength window, known as the C band, covers the wavelength range 1525–1565 nm, and dry fiber has a low-loss window promising an extension of that range to 1300–1650 nm.
-Other developments include the concept of optical solitons, pulses that preserve their shape by counteracting the effects of dispersion with the nonlinear effects of the fiber by using pulses of a specific shape.